What are the Australia visa requirements?

 Studying and training visas:

 1. Student visa (subclass 500): This Australia visa allows international students to study full-time in Australia for up to 5 years.
-Student visa holders benefit the following:
+Student visa holders benefit from the following:

 - They can work up to 40 hours every two weeks once your course starts.